ihadgraft/siteminer/README.md

 # Run all known detectors on a path

 The following outputs a JSON representation of everything found by the miner.
+See sample return value below.

 ```sh
 python run.py TARGET_PATH